-The VesselGlyph can therefore be regarded as an extension of known approaches.
-Fig. 3a represents the VesselGlyph that describes standard DVR.
-It provides excellent context visualization, but as no focus region is defined, the vessels of interest may be obscured by overlying bony structures.
-Fig. 3b describes the CPR rendering, which provides a detailed view on the vessel and its flow channel.
+The VesselGlyph can thus also be regarded as an extension or generalization of known approaches.
+Fig. 4a represents the VesselGlyph that describes standard DVR.
+It provides excellent context visualization, but as no focus region is defined, the vessels of interest may be obscured by overlying bony structures or vessel wall calcifications.
+Fig. 4b describes the CPR rendering, which provides a detailed view on the vessel and its flow channel.
 Data far away from the vessel center are intersected by the thin curved surface, which does not provide a good context overview.
-Fig. 3c and Fig. 3d show a combination of CPR for the vessel and DVR for the context.
-The abrupt transition in Fig. 3c produces discontinuities in the resulting image, which makes it easy to distinguish between focus and context.
-In Fig. 3d there is a transitional region that ensures a smooth change from focus to context.
-In Fig. 3e a combination of a thick-CPR in the focus and DVR in the context is illustrated.
+Fig. 4c and Fig. 4d show combinations of CPR for the vessel and DVR for the context.
+The abrupt transition in Fig. 4c produces discontinuities in the resulting image, which makes it easy to distinguish between focus and context.
+In Fig. 4d there is a transitional region that ensures a smooth change from focus to context.
+In Fig. 4e a combination of a thick-CPR in the focus and DVR in the context is illustrated.
 A thick-CPR in this case may not only implement MIP, but can also aggregate the data samples within the slab using shaded or unshaded DVR.
-Thick CPRs alleviate the problem of imprecise vessel centerlines, which is especially important for small vessels.
-The VesselGlyph in Fig. 3f describes a CPR rendering where the information in the context area is fading out.
+Thick-CPRs alleviate the problem of imprecise vessel centerlines, which is especially important for small vessels.
+The VesselGlyph in Fig. 4f describes a CPR rendering where the information in the context area is fading out.
 Data far away from the vessel center are thus not rendered.
 This ensures that the important focus information immediately stands out in the result images.
-Fig. 3g describes a Foreground-Cleft VesselGlyph, where DVR is used both for focus and context.
-To allow a clear view of object in focus, the VesselGlyph ensures that objects in front of the focus region are suppressed.
-The Foreground-Cleft VesselGlyph can be completed with "occlusion lines" indicating front-to-back spatial ordering of objects (Fig. 3h).
+Fig. 4g describes a Foreground-Cleft VesselGlyph, where DVR is used both for focus and context.
+To allow a clear view of objects in focus, the VesselGlyph ensures that objects in front of the focus region are suppressed.
+The Foreground-Cleft VesselGlyph can be completed with "occlusion lines" indicating front-to-back spatial ordering of objects (Fig. 4h).

-In the following we investigate the properties of images generated by various configurations of the VesselGlyph, with special attention to their ability to display vascular detail and anatomic context simultaneously, using a peripheral CT-A dataset obtained from a patient with peripheral arterial occlusive disease.
+In the following we investigate the properties of images generated by various configurations of the VesselGlyph.
+Special attention is paid to the ability to display vascular detail and anatomic context simultaneously.
+A peripheral CTA dataset obtained from a patient with peripheral arterial occlusive disease is used.